Non-invariance of the Brauer-Manin obstruction for surfaces: Introduction

 \subsubsection{A negative answer to Question \ref{question on HP}}

 For any number field $K,$ suppose that Stoll's conjecture holds.
 Assuming some conditions on the nontrivial extension $L$ over $K,$ the author \cite{Wu21} constructed a $3$-fold to give a negative answer to Question \ref{question on WA1}.
 Unconditional examples with explicit equations were given in loc. cit.
 The varieties constructed there, are $3$-folds.
-In this paper, we will generalize the argument to smooth, projective, and geometrically connected surfaces.
+In this paper, we will prove the same statement for smooth, projective, and geometrically connected surfaces.

 For any nontrivial extension of number fields $L/K,$ assuming Stoll's conjecture, we have the following theorem to give a negative answer to Question \ref{question on HP}.

 \begin{thm}[Theorem \ref{theorem main result: non-invariance of the Hasse principle with BMO for odd degree}] For any nontrivial extension of number fields $L/K,$ assuming Stoll's conjecture, there exists a smooth, projective, and geometrically connected surface $X$ defined over $K$ such that \begin{itemize} \item the surface $X$ is a counterexample to the Hasse principle, and its failure of the Hasse principle is explained by the Brauer-Manin obstruction, \item the surface $X_L$ is a counterexample to the Hasse principle, but its failure of the Hasse principle cannot be explained by the Brauer-Manin obstruction. \end{itemize} \end{thm}